 Life's a Beach

 Son Bou nightlife provides visitors with a tremendous atmosphere when the sun goes down.
 The resort has a variety of nightspots to listen to live music, sip drinks or dance.
 Mao Harbour is home to several watering holes that give visitors the chance to rest their tired legs.
 If it’s music you’re after, there is a top jazz club located there to get your fix.
 If you’re looking for a different gear then there is a sophisticated bar with a trendy terrace also in the harbour.
 Son Bou's Mai-Tai Cocktail bar is a popular venue for visitors and is open until the early hours of the morning.
 Tapas, cocktails and music highlight this great contemporary bar that caters to guests of Son Bou.
-Cova d'en Xoroi is located on the island's southern coast and is home to a prehistoric dwelling that has been turned into a stunning bar.
+Cova d'en Xoroi is located on the south coast of Menorca and is home to a prehistoric dwelling that has been turned into a stunning bar.
 A trip to Cova d'en Xoroi is worth a visit for the stunning view alone.

 Couples looking for a unique night out should head to the south coast of the island.
 Cova d'en Xoroi isn't just a great venue for its views, but the nightclub is the perfect evening out for drinks and dancing.
 The nightclub is located in a cave, which offers visitors a unique way to party on holiday.
 For couples that want some culture during the day or are in need of burning off a hangover, Talati de Dalt is a site teeming with history.
 The structure is from one of the most important settlements in prehistoric time on the island.
 Once tourists have recovered and taken in some of the island's ancient sites, why not rent a kayak or paddleboard?
 Paddle around the shore of Son Bou with a loved one as the sun sets.
 Finish it off with a drink at a beach bar or a dinner of tapas, both equally romantic in the pale sunlight.